 E-Bikers should also take a look at their handlebar positioning to make sure one’s body does not exceed the range of hip flexion when reaching the top of the pedal stroke.
 Your saddle height should also be high enough to ensure that you are not bent too far forward while riding, as leaning too far forward can put pressure on the glutes.

-Having sore hands and wrists as a result of e-Cycling is another common side effect of riding often, but is certainly one that should not be ignored.
+Having sore hands and wrists as a result of riding an e-bike is another common side effect of riding often, but is certainly one that should not be ignored.

 Jarring road vibrations from the uneven and bumpy ground can also lead to wrist pain, as well as keeping one’s hands in the same position throughout the entire ride.
 Some ways to deal with road vibrations are investing in padded gloves and handlebar tape, which will help to absorb shocks and thus soften the impact of handlebar vibrations.
 Shock-absorbing accessories will help to decrease the chance of wrist and hand soreness.